ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ##### GET/HEAD

 If the aggregate share is available, the result is a `struct AggregateShare`.
 Otherwise the server can return something like HTTP 202 Accepted to indicate it's not ready yet, or HTTP 404 if no such aggregate share is known to the helper.
+The server may also return an error if the aggregate share was discarded in response to a `DELETE` request on the resource, the task expiring or some other garbage collection policy implemented by the server.

 ##### PUT